yaldak/osgi-rest-example/README.md

 Jetty had recently removed some of their multipart facilities from their OSGi bundle descriptors (specifically, from Export-Package) causing my implementation with Servlets 3 to fail.
 There is a solution in place for an unreleased version of Pax Web.
+Dependency and classpath hell makes it challenging and not worth to "hack" around this myself.

 **Ideally**, I would not have done this with servlets at all.
 Instead, I would use JAX-RS along with the multipart annotations for my respective HTTP container.
 With direct Jersey or CXF based